-The Masters in Information Systems at the University of Arizona Eller College of Management is renowned for its consistent ranking in the top five MIS programs in the country, according to U.S. News & World Report, for over 28 consecutive years (an achievement matched only by MIT and Carnegie-Mellon), and its highly successful Center of Academic Excellence in Information Assurance Education (NSA/DHS CAE-IAE) program in information security and analytics.
+The Masters in Information Systems at the University of Arizona Eller College of Management is renowned for its consistent ranking in the top five MIS programs in the country, according to U.S. News & World Report, for over 30 consecutive years (an achievement matched only by MIT and Carnegie-Mellon), and its highly successful Center of Academic Excellence in Cyber Defense Education (NSA/DHS CAE-CDE) program in information security and analytics.
 Information Security has been one of the MIS Department’s three “pillars of excellence” and additional educational opportunities are now available to students with the launch of a Masters in Cybersecurity in the summer of 2017 and the new cybersecurity course options such as the CyberWarfare capstone course that the Masters in Cybersecurity program brings.

 The AZSecure Cybersecurity Scholarship-for-Service (SFS) Program at the University of Arizona is aimed at recruiting from across the state, with particular emphasis on minority recruitment and retention.
 The goal is to help broaden representation in science and technology and increase interest in and technological competence for government service.
 Cybersecurity and Information Assurance are critical to meeting the demands for the availability and ensuring the integrity of a modern, globally-networked infrastructure.
 The Association for Computing Machinery (ACM) and the Association for Information Systems (AIS) information systems curriculum guidelines of May 2010 specifically addressed the growing need for and demands upon security professionals.
 The biggest challenge facing employers is finding employees with the right security skills, including operations security, information security risk management, and security management practices (Goodwin 2010), as such, the SFS program is timely, relevant, and beneficial.

-Admitted students receive full tuition funding as well as an annual book allowance, support for professional development, extensive support for obtaining internships and post-degree placement, and mentorship supporting their independent research.
+Admitted students receive full tuition and stipend funding as well as an annual book allowance, support for professional development, extensive support for obtaining internships and post-degree placement, and mentorship supporting their independent research.

-Masters students in the AZSecure Cybersecurity Fellowship Program are required to conduct independent research and write a Master's Thesis their final semester in the program.
-Students are encouraged to collaborate with other students and faculty, present at conferences, and submit their research for publication.
+Masters students in the AZSecure Cybersecurity Fellowship Program are required to conduct independent research and write a Master's Thesis in their final semester in the program.
+Students are encouraged to collaborate with faculty and other students, present at conferences, and submit their research for publication.
 Fellowship students are matched with faculty and senior Ph.D. students who share their research interests for mentoring throughout their program and meet regularly with the Program Administrator, Dr. Mark Patton, for reviews of their progress, academic plan, and Independent Studies.
 They also attend the Artificial Intelligence Lab's weekly research meetings with Dr. Hsinchun Chen and report out on their independent and team research progress.

 Students engage in ongoing development activities outside the classroom including participation in SFS conferences and seminars.
 During the academic-terms, students participate in bi-weekly meetings which regularly include seminars on cutting-edge security research, emerging security challenges, and the latest developments in security practice.
 Activities combine a focus on Information Security with a casual, social atmosphere.
 These individual and group meetings provide students with opportunities to ask more in-depth questions and receive feedback and individualized mentoring from involved and concerned faculty members as well as obtain exposure to research conducted by other students, faculty, and visiting scholars.
 Selected SFS student research has appeared in major security conferences and journals, including IEEE ISI, HICSS, and JMIS.